joekidd/Finding-Lane-Lines-on-the-Road/README.md

 #### Color based segmentation

-The images in the videos, are mostly free of noises (except the 'challenge' video).
+Road surfaces in the videos, are mostly free of noises (except the 'challenge' video).
 Therefore, it seems reasonable to use lane lines colors for segmentation.
 In order to do that, I build HSV models of yellow and white colors, which represent the lines.
-Then, I leave on the image only those pixels, that are described by those models.
+Then, I leave only those pixels, that are described by those models.

 #### Canny edge detection